 St. Hubert’s church in Chlebowo was most probably established in the second half of the 14th century, although there are no sources for accurate dating.
 It was erected in the middle of the village, located at the south-western edge of the Bukowo Forest in the middle of the Radziszewo-Gardno route.
 In the second half of the fifteenth century, from the west, a tower was added, and at the turn of the sixteenth and seventeenth century, the church was rebuilt.
 During the Second World War the temple was destroyed and fell into disrepair.
 The reconstruction was carried out in 1998.

-The interior of the temple looks particularly rich.
-All elevations consist of a row of arcades with round or pointed arches.
-The nave was probably covered with a flat, wooden ceiling.
+The interior is particularly rich, as for a village temple, as all the elevations have a row of arcades with round or pointed arches.
+The nave was originally covered with a flat, wooden ceiling.

 Webpage architektura.pomorze.pl, Chlebowo ( Klebow ).